theoneandonlyrahi/Continuous-Tetration-Calculator/README.md

 # Continuous Tetration Calculator

-A Python implementation of continuous-height tetration using my interpolation formulas.
+A Python 3 and C++ implementation of continuous-height tetration using my interpolation formulas.

 Tetration is the fourth hyper-operation (iterative exponentiation).
 While integer-height tetration is well-defined, extending it to fractional and negative heights has no universally accepted solution.
 This calculator implements a geometric interpolation for positive real heights and a recursive logarithmic approach for negative continuous heights.